 Explain three techniques for stimulating creativity to generate better ideas.

-• Forced relationships: List several ideas and consider each in relationship to each of the others.
+Attribute listing lists several ideas and considers each in relationship to the others.

 Morboro Energy Inc. is a large chain of fuel stations in Europe.
 The company decided to expand its business by incorporating restaurants and automobile service stations as a part of its fuel outlets.
 This is an example of ________.